AguaClara/UASB/Reports and Manuals/fall2018report_draft3.md

 ## Timeline of UASB
 #### Summer 2016
 The UASB team was formed in the Summer of 2016.
-At that point, the objective of the team was to design and implement a functional lab-scale UASB reactor to treat synthetic black water.
+At that point, the objective of the team was to design and implement a functional lab-scale UASB reactor to treat synthetic blackwater.
 Blackwater [**CEO: one word or 2? be consistent**] is wastewater from toilets.
 In the summer of 2016, the UASB team constructed four small-scale UASB reactors and found that those small-scale reactors could successfully treat synthetic wastewater.
 The team also found that increased wastewater concentration and higher residence times resulted in higher biogas removal and increased Chemical Oxygen Demand (COD) removal.

 [RESOLVED-AG-Define COD (chemical oxygen demand).]

 #### Fall 2016
 In the fall of 2016, the UASB team underwent several changes.
 First, the team altered the design of the small-scale UASB reactors by implementing shorter and narrower influent lines.
-The team also changed the synthetic wastewater recipe; more specifically, the team substituted glucose with insoluble carbon compounds.
-The team also researched retention time in the reactors with fluoride tracer tests, and found a HRT of 3.22 hours in one of the reactors,  close to the target of 4 hours.
+The team also changed the synthetic wastewater recipe.
+More specifically, the team substituted glucose with insoluble carbon compounds.
+The team also researched retention time in the reactors with fluoride tracer tests, and found a HRT of 3.22 hours in one of the reactors (close to the target of 4 hours).

 #### Spring 2017
-During the Spring of 2017, the team worked on assessing the efficiency of two modifications to the UASB reactor: plate settlers and the submerged gas collection lid.
+During the spring of 2017, the team worked on assessing the efficiency of two modifications to the UASB reactor: plate settlers and the submerged gas collection lid.
 After conducting granule settling tests, the team was unable to conclude whether or not plate settlers significantly improve solid retention time.
 The team also conducted a Submerged Gas Capture Lid Test and concluded that a check valve would be useful to allow for continuous collection into a gas tank without loss of biogas.

 #### Summer 2017
 In the summer of 2017, the UASB team continued with similar research and testing to that of the Spring 2017 semester.
-This time, the team determined that plate settlers were not required for a full scale reactor; instead, a smaller settling apparatus, such as a sloped exit weir, can achieve similar sludge retention time (SRT).
+This time, the team determined that plate settlers were not required for a full scale reactor.
+Instead, a smaller settling apparatus, such as a sloped exit weir, can achieve similar sludge retention time (SRT).

 #### Fall 2017
-During the Fall of 2017, the UASB team made several strides.
+During the fall of 2017, the UASB team made several strides.
 Firstly, the team settled on the critical design assumptions for the fabrication of a UASB reactor at the IAWWTF .
 The critical design assumptions were as follows: a reactor diameter of 3 feet, a reactor height of 7 feet, a 4 hour hydraulic residence time, a flow rate of .036 L/s.
 The  team also designed a biogas capture lid.
 In this system, as biogas is produced in the reactor, it displaces water out from under the lid.
-Then, gas is stored there until it is manually removed.
+Gas is then stored there until it is manually removed.

 The team also wrote Python calculations in Jupyter notebook (available on GitHub) to estimate biogas production based on COD input.